AdnaneX/smaterial/README.md

     - Future add SMaterial CDN package
     - Future add meteor js package
     - Check for "- remCalc(..px)" and "remCalc(-..px)".
 All should be like the last one
+    - Move global usable classes to _normailize.scss (.sc-no-hover, .sc-active) to name a few
 - Appbar
     - Add "more menu" styling
     - Add "more menu" functions